MuhannadYaslam/MySQL_DataAnalysis_SalesAndInventory_Data/README.md

 # The oroject original file is attached above.
-File name: ""
+File name: "MySolutionsQueryForAll.sql"
+# About The Project:
 The objective of this project is to analyze inventory and sales data in order to provide stakeholders with insights into the business's performance and to monitor inventory levels.
 I have included the original MySQL code and a photo of the database schema that I used for this project.

 # Database Schema: